Corporate activity should consider the concerns and interests of all stakeholders — shareholders, employees, business partners and society.

 The Australian Greens believe that:

-- Climate change is a material business risk that all boards must recognise as part of directors’ liability. (see Climate Change and Energy)
+8. The climate crisis is a material business risk that all boards must recognise as part of directors’ liability.

 The Australian Greens want:

 1. A business environment that encourages businesses and governments to fulfill their corporate, social and environmental responsibilities.

 2. Effective regulation of the conduct of the corporate sector including international entities, to include:

 1. increased funding for regulatory agencies, adequate to enable enforcement;

 2. sanctions and fines that are sufficiently high to deter breaches of the law;

 3. extended liability of directors and managers and